rafaelrc7/wayland-pipewire-idle-inhibit/README.md

 ## Tested on

-- Sway: works fine with the default wayland idle inhibitor
+- Sway: Works
-- Plasma: while in theory it implements the `idle-inhibit-unstable-v1` protocol it seems to be broken.
-Works fine using the dbus idle inhibitor.
+- Hyprland: Works
+- KDE Plasma: Works

 Should work fine with any compositor that implements `idle-inhibit-unstable-v1` or any compositor/DE that offers the `org.freedesktop.ScreenSaver` service.